c64cosmin/terminoids/README.md

 What I mean is that KEY_UP & KEY_DOWN events are not supported, the way the terminal works is to get a key stroke event and act accordingly.

-Due to this limitation the game requires intense keyboard tapping :(
+Due to this limitation the game will work by switching on & off movements.
+Pressing the movement once to activates it, pressing it again turn it off.

 Left - Right  : Rotate ship
 Up            : Move forward